• Home |

 Why We Chose It

-Federal American Eagle 115-grain FMJ is the best for target practice because it’s affordable and clean.
+Federal American Eagle 115 grain FMJ is the best for target practice because it’s affordable and shoots clean.
 As far as cheap 9mm ammo goes, Federal American Eagle is some of the best stuff on the market.
-The brass cases and clean-burning powders keep your firearm cleaner than other FMJ cartridges.
-Therefore, you can shoot through box after box without worrying about jams or malfunctions.
+The brass cases and clean-burning powder keep your firearm cleaner than other FMJ cartridges.
+You can shoot through box after box without worrying about jams or other malfunctions.

-Federal’s 115-grain FMJ rounds are a bit snappier than slower subsonic rounds, but they can also travel further.
-They’re perfect for target practice because you’ll get to experience the full recoil of your Ruger Security 9, which is helpful when you’re learning to realign your front sights and rear sights with the target between shots.
+Federal’s 115 grain FMJ rounds are a bit snappier than subsonic alternatives.
+They’re perfect for target practice because you’ll get to experience the full recoil of your Ruger Security-9, which is helpful when you’re learning to realign your front sights and rear sights between shots.

-Finally, Federal American Eagle is reliable and chambers well.
-Even after hours of shooting, I’ve never had a problem with it in my Ruger Security pistol.
-Of all the 9mm Luger FMJs you can stockpile, these are an excellent choice.
-An added bonus is that you can get familiar with the Ruger Security 9’s drift adjustable rear sights without breaking the bank.
+Federal American Eagle is reliable and chambers well.
+Even after hours of shooting, I’ve never had a problem with it in my Ruger Security-9.
+You can get familiar with the Ruger Security-9’s adjustable rear sights without breaking the bank.

 Honorable Mention

-Remington 124-grain FMJ is a great option if you want something a bit heavier and slower than Federal American Eagle 115-grains.
-Although the Remington option has a higher bullet weight, the bullets are similar in price and function.
-They burn clean and feed well.
-Plus, they’re reliable and reloadable.
+Remington 124 grain FMJ is a great option if you want something a bit heavier and slower than Federal American Eagle 115 grain.
+Although the Remington option has a higher bullet weight, it is similar in price and function.
+Reliable feeding.
+Low-residue ignition.
+Repeated reloadability. it's all there.

 Specs